soggybag/Sushi-Neko-SpriteKit-Swift/P4-Core-Mechanic/content.md

 /* Add a new sushi piece to the top of the sushi tower */ addRandomPieces(1)
 ```
->

 Run the game...
 You can see the sushi being removed from the sushi tower.
-Great, yet not quite what you want, would be better if the remaining sushi would drop down a position.
+Great, yet not quite what you want, would be
+better if the remaining sushi would drop down a position.
 Let's add this.

 ##Moving the tower

 > [action]
 > Add the following code after the last block:

 ```
-/* Drop all the sushi pieces down one place */ for node:SushiPiece in sushiTower {
+/* Drop all the sushi pieces down one place */ for node in sushiTower {
    node.runAction(SKAction.moveBy(CGVector(dx: 0, dy: -55), duration: 0.10))
->

    /* Reduce zPosition to stop zPosition climbing over UI */ node.zPosition -= 1
 }
 ```
->

 Run the game...
 Should look a lot better now.